jainayushjain95/GFGProblems/README.md

 #Problem 053  -> Count distinct elements in every window of size k (Would do after hashing)
 Problem 054  -> Check if an array has any quilibrium point or not
 Problem 055  -> Given n ranges, find the maximum appearing element in these ranges
+Problem 056  -> Check if an array can be divided into 2 parts with equal sum